1.23 Real-time integer division in the ARM libraries

-NoteReal-time division is not available in the libraries for Cortex-M1 or Cortex-M0.
+NoteReal-time division is not available in the libraries for the ARMv6-M and ARMv8-M.baseline architecture.

-NoteThe Cortex-R4 and Cortex-M3 processors support hardware floating-point divide, so they do not require the library divide routines.
+NoteThe ARMv7-M, ARMv7-R, and ARMv8-M.mainline architectures support hardware floating-point divide.
+Code running on these architectures do not require the library divide routines.

 Select the real-time divide routine using either of the following methods: